 \section{Introduction}

 Currently, the main approaches in cancer therapy include surgery, chemotherapy, radiotherapy, and hormone therapy \cite{bahrami2017nanoparticles}.
 The first is invasive while the latter three are non-specific.
-Hence their efficacy is not only reduced but sometimes the cure can be more aggressive than the disease itself.
-In the late 1970s, magnetic drug targeting, which consists of injecting and steering magnetic drug carriers through the vessel system towards disease locations, was proposed as an alternative and more efficient treatment for tumors (see \cite{pankhurst2003applications} and references therein).
-At present, there are many promising studies, both \textit{in vivo} and \textit{in vitro} \cite{alexiou2005invitro, muthana2008novel,wang2017theranostic} but, to our knowledge, only a few successful trials for magnetic drug delivery on human patients have been carried out \cite{lubbe1996clinical,wilson2004hepatocellular,lemke2004mri}.
-All these studies demonstrate that magnetic forces can attract particles in the region near the magnet but there is a lack of knowledge on how to quantify and optimise the accumulation of particles \cite{fiocchi2019computational}.
+Hence, their efficacy is not only low but sometimes the cure can be more aggressive than the disease itself.
+In the late 1970s, magnetic drug targeting, which consists of injecting and steering magnetic drug carriers through the vessel system towards disease locations using an external magnetic field, was proposed as an alternative and more efficient treatment for tumors (see \cite{pankhurst2003applications} and references therein).
+At present, there are many promising studies, both \textit{in vivo} and \textit{in vitro} \cite{alexiou2005invitro, muthana2008novel,wang2017theranostic} but, to our knowledge, only a few successful trials on human patients have been carried out \cite{lubbe1996clinical,wilson2004hepatocellular,lemke2004mri}.
+All studies demonstrate that magnetic forces can attract particles in the region near the magnet but there is a lack of knowledge on how to quantify and optimise the accumulation of particles \cite{fiocchi2019computational}.